coreinfrastructure/best-practices-badge/doc/security.md

 'rake' process, which performs a number of checks and tests, including static source code analysis using brakeman (which focuses on finding security issues in Ruby on Rails applications).
+Modifications integrated into the master branch are further automatically checked.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more information;
+the following is a brief summary of how our verification process helps make the software more secure.

 We intentionally make the code relatively short and clean to ease review.
 We use rubocop (Ruby code style checker) and rails_best_practices